Exceeding Unemployment During Post-OPT

 Unemployment During Post-OPT

-You are permitted to have up to 90 days of unemployment during the Post-OPT period (within the dates of authorization on your EAD).
-If you exceed 90 days of unemployment, then you are considered out of status; there is no additional grace period after these 90 days.
+You are permitted to have up to 90-days of unemployment during the Post-OPT period (within the dates of authorization on your EAD).
 These 90 days will start accruing from the start date listed on your EAD and will stop once you begin working and update your employment in the SEVP Portal.

 Invalidating your Post-OPT